-Attorneys should be aware that any affidavits submitted as part of the EAD application will become part of the asylum seeker's immigration file.
+Pro bono attorneys should be aware that any affidavits submitted as part of the EAD application will become part of the asylum seeker's immigration file.
 Any inconsistencies between the EAD affidavit and other affidavits submitted as part of the asylum filing can be used to make an adverse credibility determination in the asylum seeker's case.